agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 | **Twitter**      |  {{pass}} |         {{pass}} |                {{fail}} |          --- |

 I am very happy with how well the technical screens went this time around, as mentioned above.
-I also feel good about the on-site to offer rate.
-I felt that the Twitch, Twitter, and Square interviews all went well, so I am disappointed by the lack of an offer from Twitter.
+I also feel good about the on-site to offer rate, although more offers would always be better of course.

+I felt three interviews went really well: Square, Twitch, and Twitter.
+I thought I connected well with the teams and demonstrated that I had the skills they were looking for.
+So I was disappointed to not get an offer from Twitter, but excited for the offers from Square and Twitch.

 The Stripe interview revealed the position to be less well aligned with my skill set[^ab] and career aspirations than I'd hoped, so I think their